ResearchCodeReviewCommunity/dev-review/site/content/_index.md

 Code review is standard practice in the software industry, as well as open source software communities.
 It is, however, very rare in academia.
-Very generally, we believe that developers of research software, at evry level or career stage, would greatly benefit from regular human feedback on the code they write.
-On an individual level, this would provide effective learning opportunities and raise the quality of the programs they wirte.
-On a collective level, making code review a standard practice among research software developer would generally raise the quality of software-based research as a whole, bringing the develoemt of qulity software at the core of a reseachers' routine.
+Very generally, we believe that developers of research software, at every level or career stage, would greatly benefit from regular human feedback on the code they write.
+On an individual level, this would provide effective learning opportunities and raise the quality of the programs they write.
+On a collective level, making code review a standard practice among research software developer would generally raise the quality of software-based research as a whole, bringing the development of quality software at the core of a researcher's routine.